TogoorooDev/sanemark-crystal/spec/fixtures/spec.md

 <p>baz</p>
 ````````````````````````````````

-An info string can be provided after the opening code fence.
-Opening and closing spaces will be stripped, and the first word, prefixed
-with `language-`, is used as the value for the `class` attribute of the
-`code` element within the enclosing `pre` element.
+An **info string** can appear after the opening fence.
+It is normally used to indicate the language of the code block (such as for syntax highlighting) and, prefixed with `language-`, used as a CSS class for the `code` element.

 ```````````````````````````````` example
 ```ruby